xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ### Configure WiFi

-Once the WiFi station example project is opened, within VS Code, click the ESP-IDF menuconfig icon, search WiFi.
+Once the WiFi station example project is opened, within VS Code, click the *ESP-IDF menuconfig* icon as shown in the screenshot below, search WiFi.
 Configure *WiFi SSID* and *WiFi Password* and *Save* as shown in the screenshot below.

 <img src="Imgs/WiFi-Station.PNG" width=640>